 Trust is generally high and corruption is very low

-Trust is generally high in Danish society although it is hard to document this precisely by specific statistics.
-According to a survey by World Population Review and OECD, Denmark ranks 6th best among the 38 OECD-countries regarding trust in government.
+Trust is generally high in Danish society, although it is hard to document this precisely by specific statistics.
+According to a survey by World Population Review and OECD, Denmark ranks 6th best among the 38 OECD countries regarding trust in government.
 63,5% of Danes trust their government.
 Only 31% of Americans trust their government.
-Switzerland is in top with a score of 83,8%.
+Switzerland is in the top with a score of 83,8%.

 Survey of trust in government by WPR.

-So trust in the government is relatively high although there is room for improvements here as in most other western countries.
-In business relations trust is also known to be high.
-Thereby everything just gets easier and less control efforts are necessary.
-Business environment becomes more attractive for foreigners.
-Also between workers and companies trust is generally high and there are few strikes from workers compared to other western countries.
+Trust in the government is relatively high, although there is room for improvement, as is the case in most other Western countries.
+In business relations, trust is also known to be strong.
+This makes everything easier and reduces the need for extensive control measures.
+The business environment becomes more attractive to foreign investors.
+Additionally, trust between workers and companies is generally high, resulting in fewer strikes compared to other Western countries.

 Is Denmark socialist?
 No, it is among the best countries to do business in